CWillberg/Lectures/FractureFatigue/FF_fracture_mechanics/index.md

 ---

-Figures are mostly taken from Gross und Seelig, Bruchmechnanik
+Figures are mostly taken from Gross und Seelig, Bruchmechanik

 ---